Facts about the animal kingdom

 Adaptation to the Environment

-Let's take moths as an example, they will fly around hot bright lights for ages, even if they are risking themselves getting burned.
+Let's take moths as an example; they will fly around hot bright lights for ages, even if they risk getting burned.
 They do not learn from their mistakes in the same way as vertebrates.
 Of course, there are exceptions.
 Since, octopuses are considered one of the most intelligent animals in the world.

 Major Groups of Invertebrate Animals - The differences between invertebrates and vertebrates